Contact Child Maintenance Service

 Call the helpful advisors to get advice and impartial information on what the best option is for you to take.

-Let the Child Maintenance Service help you find the child’s other parent if you can’t.
+Let the this service help you find the child’s other parent if you can’t.

 CMS may be able to sort out disagreements about parentage.